IRB & Human Subjects Research

 Level of Review

 The method by which your proposed research is reviewed can vary depending on the purpose, scope, and procedures involved.
 The level of review under which a projects falls cannot be determined simply by assessing risk to subjects, or making an overall judgment about the type of research.
 Many factors are involved, and if you find yourself unsure about the appropriate level of review for your project, please contact Notre Dame Research Compliance (compliance@nd.edu).
-To review some general areas of research, and where they likely fall within a level of review, their office provides the following chart.

 Non-human Subjects Research